qemu/qemu/docs/devel/multi-thread-tcg.rst

 ===============

 We introduce a new running mode where each vCPU will run on its own user-space thread.
-This will be enabled by default for all FE/BE combinations that have had the required work done to support this safely.
+This is enabled by default for all FE/BE combinations where the host memory model is able to accommodate the guest (TCG_GUEST_DEFAULT_MO & ~TCG_TARGET_DEFAULT_MO is zero) and the guest has had the required work done to support this safely (TARGET_SUPPORTS_MTTCG).

+System emulation will fall back to the original round robin approach
+if:

+* forced by --accel tcg,thread=single
+* enabling --icount mode
+* 64 bit guests on 32 bit hosts (TCG_OVERSIZED_GUEST)

 In the general case of running translated code there should be no inter-vCPU dependencies and all vCPUs should be able to run at full